 Should you book flights on the websites Google Flights results offer?

 Google Flights often returns many prices offered by online travel agencies – sites like Expedia and Orbitz, for example.
-It’s almost always better to book directly with the airline rather than on these sites.
+It’s almost always better to book directly with the airline than on these sites.

 If something goes wrong, such as a delay or cancellation, and you need to rebook your trip, dealing with those sites adds a layer of headache and red tape.
 Plus, booking direct gets you frequent flier miles and status.